Area 79 Registrar

 For those wishing to submit their resumes for either an elected or appointed position on the Area 79 General Service Committee, please download the suggested service resume form Service Resume.
 The link will reroute you to our elections section of our website.
 The use of the resume form is not mandatory for either elected positions or appointed positions.
 However, its use does assist both the candidate and the Fellowship in several ways.
 These include the provision of consistent information in an organized way and assisting candidates in adhering to time limits for presentation of resumes.

 To let your name stand for an elected position please see: Elections Page

 Registrar: Job Description

-- Forward relevant information to the website chair regarding changes to meetings to ensure the Area 79 website is updated.
+- Forward relevant information to the website chair regarding changes to meetings to ensure that Area 79 website is up to date

 - Keep the records display current.

 - GSC members with their positions, addresses, phone numbers and email addresses (one list with personal email addresses for the committee and one with alias emails for the DCMs).

 - DCM, Alternate DCM and DCC contact information